Grant Programs For Housing - Part 2

 Grants are available for veterans who have certain specified disabilities.
 Money from this program helps with modifying an existing home or with the purchase or construction of an adapted home.
 For more information on this program, visit the VA website by clicking here

-The Good Neighbor Next Door program is very selective in terms of eligibility and availability.
-Under this program, recipients pay only 50% of the HUD-appraised value of a home in a revitalized community.
-The other 50% is forgiven.
-Available houses are listed on the HUD website.
-Only law enforcement officers, pre-kindergarten through 12th grade teachers, firefighters, and emergency medical technicians are included in this grant.
-The program comes with a commitment to live in the house as your primary residence for at least 3 years.
-After the three years, you are free to sell the house and keep any profit from the sale.
+sales.
+The Good Neighbor Next Door program provides financial support for law enforcement officers, pre-kindergarten through 12th-grade teachers, firefighters, and emergency medical technicians who purchase homes in specific areas.
+Recipients pay only 50% of the HUD-appraised value of a home in a revitalized community.
+The program comes with a commitment to live in the house for at least three years.
+After the three years, the recipient can sell the house and keep any profit from the sale.

 Awards and Opportunities for Women